Chapter 2: Biology -- The Rules for Life

 Delving deeper for an understanding about which rules might be associated with which entities, we are faced with the same dilemma as when deciding at what point a collection of atoms might eventually become living matter.
 Stem-cells, almost spontaneously, begin to follow rules related to the role required of them in a specific environment.
 They seem to develop and grow entirely in response to their situation.
 It's interesting to examine the mechanisms involved where they follow both the rules that apply to all stem-cells, and also obey an independent set of rules specifying a group dynamic.
 Indications are that new cells receive instructions in the form of chemical signals from surrounding cells, encouraging them to perform in a role that will be of benefit to the group as a whole ( Stem-Cell Niche ).

 Returning to reality, it is hard to build a model for our existence that does not require input from some unseen and unknown source.
 Our understanding of atomic structures that are fundamental to everything in our physical world, is expanding at an incredible pace.
 It must be remembered that humans can never extend their role beyond that of observers.
-We can conduct some pretty amazing experiments within the existing Laws of Physics and Nature, but with the best will in the world, we can never create a giant mixer that 'knows' how to construct LegoLand.
+We can conduct some pretty amazing experiments within the existing laws-of-physics and Nature, but with the best will in the world, we can never create a giant mixer that 'knows' how to construct Lego-Land.
 Admittedly, some exceedingly convoluted engineering might do the trick, but that would still require physical implementation.
-In keeping with the theme of this book, we have categorised the mysterious inputs as the Rules for Eternity.
+In keeping with the theme of this book, we have categorized the mysterious inputs as the Rules for Eternity.

-2.15Design of lifeforms controlled mostly by mechanical constraints and the laws of physics.
+2.15Lifeform design controlled mostly by mechanical constraints and Laws-of-Physics

 Interplay between the rules for life and the broader set of immutable rules, creates some interesting possibilities as to what form life might take in extreme alien environments.
-What if the rules-for-life themselves are completely flexible, and the limitations come from mechanical constraints and the laws of physics?
+What if the rules-for-life themselves are far more flexible than we currently understand them to be, and any limitations are imposed solely by mechanical constraints and the laws of physical science?
 Taking examples from our home planet, it does appear that over a very broad range of environmental parameters, life will attempt to establish a foothold.
 Because we are surrounded by carbon-based life on Earth, is it valid to assume that this must be the only formula for life?
 Possibly not.
 Examining the constraints of physics on the life we are familiar with, usually provides a logical explanation for the way a particular life-form is implemented.
 For giant trees, the tallest living things, gravitational forces dictate that their centre-of-gravity must be situated close to the centreline.
 Any serious deviation that creates an imbalance will cause the tree to topple.

 As another example of how the laws-of-physics greatly influence what form life can take, consider how huge some species of dinosaur had become during their reign.
 Limitations were imposed on size, not just by how much food there was to eat, but also how much of it they could eat.
 If they were purely eating machines, surrounded by food, survival would not be driven by how fast they could travel – a small coefficient-of-drag did not play significantly in their design.
 These massive objects were seriously hampered by inertia.
 Perhaps they might have been able to grow even larger but were prevented from doing so purely on the grounds of logistics.
 Their huge bulk could have made them so lethargic that they became increasingly reluctant to make the effort to drag themselves far enough to find a mate – a fatal mistake in the plan for survival of any species.
 On a different planet, with quite different gravity, dinosaurs could have evolved to be similar shapes, but radically different dimensions.

-2.19Trying to determine which rules for life are fundamental – Optimisation.
+2.19Trying to determine which rules for life are fundamental – Optimization

 It is almost impossible to distinguish between effects from the fundamental rules of life, and those that result from environmental conditions or influences from other life-forms.
 Various species might compete in the same territory for the same resources; others might be complementary and provide support and new opportunities.
-There is one function that does appear common to all forms of life – Optimisation.
-Natural selection that plays a role in evolution, is one of the more obvious forms of optimisation.
+There is one function that does appear common to all forms of life – Optimization.
+Natural selection that plays a role in evolution is one of the more obvious forms of optimization.
 Once the basic requirements for life are met, as they are here on Earth, there seems to be no restriction on where and when a new species can be created.
 The form it takes is designed to fit exactly within the resources available.
-That surely must be the perfect example of optimisation at its best.
-Virtually every property of plants and animals is subject to optimisation.
+That surely must be the perfect example of optimization at its best.
+Virtually every property of plants and animals is subject to optimization.